 Here’s how to do it:

 - Melt the butter into a crockpot set to medium heat

 - Add kief

-- Stir the melted kief butter mix every 10 to 15 minutes for 5 hours
+- Stir the melted kief butter mix every 15 minutes for 5 hours

 - Transfer the kief butter into a bowl

 - Let it cool fully